ServiceCutter/ServiceCutter/readme.md

 ## Docker

-All components can be built and started using Docker and Docker Compose.
-Just run `docker-compose up` in the root directory of this repository (you don't have to pre-build the applications).
+The fastest way to run Service Cutter is using Docker and Docker Compose.
+Just run `docker-compose up` in the root directory of this repository.